 In some cases, click bots can be beneficial.
 For example, some of them perform useful activities online, such as scanning websites for errors, tracking links in emails to detect spam, or automating tasks.

 However, the majority of click bots nowadays are used for fraudulent purposes.
-From fake traffic to manipulating ad campaigns, these bots are seriously harming the online ecosystem.
+From fake traffic to manipulating ad campaigns, these bots seriously harm the online ecosystem.

 In addition to individual click bots, there are also botnets.
-They are networks of interconnected bot programs, which can perform tasks either individually or as a unit.
+These are networks of interconnected bot programs that can perform tasks individually or as a unit.
 These bots are often run from a command and control (C&C) center by a human operator.
 The bots themselves might be embedded on servers in a data center, or they can also be presented on infected user devices such as laptops and smartphones.

 What do click bots do?

 The main goal of click bots is to deceive ad campaigns by generating fake clicks.
-They are conducted in a such way that it looks like the ad is being clicked by a real user.
+They are conducted in a way that makes it look like the ad is being clicked by a real user.

 In the case of PPC fraud, the focus is fraudulent clicks on ads (display, video, or text/search results).
 These ads are normally embedded on a website owned by a fraudster.
 The idea is that the fraudster then collects the payout for the clicks (or video impressions) on the ads that his site is hosting.